 - Partial Reassessment Occasionally, moderators will ask for a partial re-assessment (PR) of one, two or three standards as the evidence they have is insufficient.
-This is carried out by a Senior Assessor usually via a telephone interview.
+This is carried out by a Senior Assessor via a telephone interview.
 The additional information from the PR is submitted for moderation.

 - Standards Not Met More than three standards have been judged as not met and the status is not awarded.
 A Senior Assessor will contact the candidate to discuss any issues and provide advice about the next step.

 Am I ready?

-Most PoPs will ask you to complete a Self Review or Needs Analysis to include with your application.
+PoPs may ask you to complete a Self Review or Needs Analysis to include with your application.
 A self review of your practice against the standards can give an indication of any areas where you need further development or more opportunities to demonstrate your skills and knowledge.
-Often this can be carried out in school as part of your everyday practice and in-school training but you may consider attending a Longer Route Training course or additional Training days that are provided by some Preparers.
+Often this can be carried out in school as part of your everyday practice or through in-school training.

 Answers to the most Frequently Asked Questions HLTA FAQs March 21